swabianinstruments/TimeTagger-FPGALink-Reference/target/opalkelly-xem8320/README.md

 |      12 | lower_bound         | The lower bound of the expected interval (default: 0x19000)                           |
 |      16 | upper_bound         | The upper bound of the expected interval (default: 0x20000)                           |
 |      20 | failed_time         | The failing time in 1/3 ps.
 The upper bit is set if the value is valid                |

+## Building your own design

+To modify this reference design for your own purposes, please take a look at `hdl/user_sample.sv` in the top level directory.

+The incoming data is converted with the `si_tag_converter` module, that computes the `tagtime` in 1/3 ps, the channel and the rising/falling edge for each event.
+The output should only be sampled if `valid tag` is set.

+The code below the `si_tag_converter` module instantiation is part of the sample design and can be removed if so desired.